When a business loses a key person through illness or death it can have a major impact on the future success of the company

 By including business life insurance in the overall business plan, owners can protect themselves against such situations and ensure the business can survive and continue trading even under the most challenging circumstances.

-Business insurance may require additional legal advice for the setting up of formal documents such as shareholder agreements or trusts.
-Therefore it is important that the business owner speaks to their professional intermediary to identify exactly what they want to achieve to safeguard the business.
+Business Insurance may require additional legal guidance for the drafting of formal documents such as personal trusts or shareholder agreements and it is therefore important that the business owner speaks to their intermediary to identify exactly what they want to achieve.

 Losing a key person through illness or death can be a disaster for any business and can have serious financial repercussions on the company.
 Setting up a Keyman policy is relatively straightforward with the company owning the policy on the life of the key employee.

 Many businesses rely on start-up loans or financing to expand operations and the responsibility to repay them will often rest with a few key people, normally the shareholders.
 Life insurance can be used as security with the bank rather than having to place personal or business assets at risk.

 The sudden illness or death of a partner in a business can cause significant problems, not only for the family of the deceased, but also the remaining partner.
 Life insurance taken out on each of the partners means that funds are available to support the business and allow the surviving partner to buy the shares of the deceased.

 This type of insurance is usually taken out by all the shareholders within a private company for a sum equivalent to the value of their individual shares.
 An agreement is normally signed alongside confirming that in the event of a claim, the funds from the policy must be used to purchase the shares of the deceased from their personal estate.